lkananen/parkdude-backend/README.md

 First time deployment:
 1. Generate the CloudFormation code: `npm run synth`.
-2. `npm run watch`
-3. First time setup needs to create CDKToolkit as a CloudFormation stack.
+2. First time setup needs to create CDKToolkit as a CloudFormation stack.
 This can be done using `cdk bootstrap aws://${numeric-identifier}/eu-north-1`.
 The ${numeric-identifier} is the AWS Account identifier that can be found on the AWS console's IAM page in format 012345678912.
-4. Deploy the code to AWS using: `npm run deploy`.
+3. Deploy the code to AWS using: `npm run deploy`.

 Updating changes to excisting stack:
 1. Re-generate the CloudFormation code: `npm run synth`.